Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

     * [Code](#Code)
     * [Acknowledgements](#Acknowledgements)

-## Strategic Purpose
+## Overview
+JP Trading is family owned business selling fire fuels, aggregates and garden furniture in the East Cork area of Ireland over the last 8 years.
+Currently they have no online presence and would like to establish themselves online to increase growth/retention of customers and keep up to date with industry standards.

-This website is created to be a landing space for consumers searching for certain products in the Midleton area.
+This website is created to be a landing space for consumers searching for the above mentioned products in the Midleton and East Cork area.
 The site will be a marketing tool to promote products on sale, offer contact information/location and provide a means of contacting the business.

 It should be an asset to the business to increase growth, while also being of value to the consumer and improving their consumer experience.

-Features are to showcase products on sale, provide the location and contact information, allow enquiries and offer consumers a means of contacting the business while simultaniously developing sales leads for the business owner.

-Content should be clear, informative and adapted for screen readers so it is accessible for all.
-The site is to be responsive on multiple devices, features should support intuitive learning while being easy and enjoyable to navigate through.
-Creating a positive user experience for customers that they will return to again and again.

 ### Design Simulation
 A simulation of the website on desktop and mobile devices can be seen below.